and-kal/second-brain/content/tech/ShellCommands.md

 - in all of the current folder's subfolders and files, print the paths of those files and folders that contain the string ›ktl‹: `ls -d ./**/*  | grep -i 'ktl'`

+- find folders with the name ›needle‹ (case-insensitive) in all of the current folder's subfolders: `find ./ -type d -iname "*needle*" -print`

 ## Books

 - Daniel J. Barrett: Efficient Linux at the Command Line (O'Reilly Media, 2022)